1/17/2020

 speaker

 Morning.
-You raised your net charge off guidance slightly for 2020 versus 19.
+You raised your net charge-off guidance slightly for 2020 versus 19.
 Just wondering kind of what's driving that.
-Is it more conservatism or are you seeing some underlying weakness in any certain portfolios?
-Thanks.
+Is it more conservatism, or are you seeing some underlying weakness in any certain portfolios?

 speaker

+Thanks.
 Jennifer, this is David.
 So we had 40 to 50 basis points last year.
-We raised it slightly 45 to 55, acknowledging a couple of different things.
-One, if you look at the last couple of quarters, we were at 44 and 46.
+We raised it slightly earlier.
+45 to 55, acknowledging a couple of different things.
+One, if you look at the last couple of quarters, we were at 44 to 46.
 We also see some normalization of credit, especially on the consumer side.
 We also, as Erica just mentioned, some shift in terms of consumer lending into other higher loss categories.
-We feel good about that because we get paid for the risk that we take.
-But if you're just looking at the charge off number in isolation, it'll be up perhaps slightly.
+We feel good about that because we're getting paid for the risk that we take.
+But if you're just looking at the Chargoff number in isolation, it'll be up perhaps slightly.
 So we didn't think that.
 That's really not signaling any broad deterioration in credit whatsoever.

 speaker